Swapnil-ingle/Swapnil-ingle.github.io/Ass2.md

 # Assignment 2

-> ## Subject - Take an input file and find the number of occurences of individual words.
+> ## Subject - Take an input file and find the number of occurrences of individual words.

 Say this is a String from the input file. **"Apple is a healthy food but Soda is a Junk food."** The expected output would be